ryanp543/autotuner/README.md

 All Python files are compatible with Python 2.
 Development of this library was done on an Ubuntu 18.04.5 operating system.

+## Autotuner Inputs

+The inputs into the autotuner is a URDF file

 ## Generating PID Gains